AndrasKovacs/sett/CONTRIBUTION.md

 - András: how I build & install
   1. install stack with ghcup
   2. build with "stack build"  or: "stack build --fast"

+### Implicit parameters

+- There's a plugin for making implicit params strict, but it can only handle curried implicit arguments, like `Arg1 => Arg2 => Arg3 => a -> b`.
+So we want to avoid implicit params tupled up.
+- If you use an implicit param in a function, write it out in the type signatures.
+- The plugin also works on top definitions.
+- TODO: make the plugin smarter.